- What is a Health Retreat?

 Amchara offers an inspiring menu of shots including immune-supporting reishi mushroom, turmeric, spirulina, wheatgrass or Maca root.
 I opted for Maca as I knew my adrenals needed a little support, as well as turmeric to ease inflammation.

-Because the nutrition plans at the retreat are personalised, guests who weren’t juicing were enjoying soup, smoothies or organic, raw, paleo vegan food.
+Because the nutrition plans at the retreat are personalised, clients who weren’t juicing were enjoying soup, smoothies or organic, raw, paleo vegan food.

 This is prepared by Amchara’s own therapeutic chefs.